pxai/humongous_adventure/README.md

 # humongous_adventure
 Humongous Adventure is a console based conversational adventure written in node

+# database
+Database is based in MongoDB, and its name is adventure

 # Instalation
 To grab all necessary modules
 ```bash